 - Cross-platform device integration; patent US 11,893,758 B2; three Wikipedia lead images

-- 21+ years RF infrastructure, 46 states, 1,000+ tower ascents — full signal path fiber to antenna
+- 21+ years RF infrastructure across 46 states and 1,000+ tower ascents, covering full signal path from fiber to antenna

 - C++ real-time defect classification for production lumber grading